gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 this effort seems to require writing custom runner code per target environment/cloud.

-use of Kubernetes also allows Pachyderm to matically bring certain orchestration functionality into a nformatics context that has otherwise propelled Kubernetes to become industry leader in orchestration.
-More specifically, Pachyderm lines are automatically “self-healing” in that they are rescheduled and restarted when cluster nodes or jobs fail, and Pachyderm is able to optimally schedule work across high-value nodes (e.g., high-CPU or GPU nodes) using methods such as auto-scaling.
+The use of Kubernetes also allows Pachyderm to automatically bring certain orchestration functionality into a context that has otherwise propelled Kubernetes to become industry leader in orchestration.
+More specifically, Pachyderm pipelines are automatically “self-healing” in that they are rescheduled and restarted when cluster nodes or jobs fail, and Pachyderm is able to optimally schedule work across high-value nodes (e.g., high-CPU or GPU nodes) using methods such as auto-scaling.
 Reflow appears to use it’s own logic to match workloads with available instance types.

 Finally, Pachyderm and Reflow have differences in the way workflows are actually defined.
 Pachyderm leverages the established JSON/YAML format that is common in the Kubernetes community, and Reflow implements what seems to be its own readable, Go-inspired domain specific language (DSL).